luuqh/luuqh.github.io/README.md

 [Setup Ubuntu Linux for Deep Learning](https://github.com/luuqh/luuqh.github.io/blob/main/utf.md)

 While Apple Mac is a reasonable choice to play around with data analytics, most of deep learning tasks are executed on Linux-like systems.
-We will set up an Ubuntu system with NVIDIA graphic card and related CUDA libraries.
+We will set up the latest Ubuntu system with NVIDIA graphic card and related cuDNN, CUDA and Tensorflow.
+A testdrive with DarkNet and YOLO is provided.
 Please see [this link](https://github.com/luuqh/luuqh.github.io/blob/main/utf.md) for my instruction.